Fi5t/Fi5t/README.md

 ### Hi there 👋

 I don't like any `Bio` fields and usually don't fill them.
-But Github is my favorite "social network" and it seems a nice place to tell a couple of words about myself here.
+But GitHub is my favorite "social network" and it seems a nice place to tell a couple of words about myself here.

 I've been fighting for the `Production` for over 10 years.
 I managed to try a bunch of things over the years.
 Some of these technologies can be considered dead now, but they are still in my ~heart~ head.